 Very similar to Alpinia caerulea but differs in the size of the inflorescence, flower colour and leaf size.

-Indigenous Australians used the leaves to wrap fish for steaming and it has pink rhizome roots are edible, similar to traditional ginger.
+First Nations Peoples of Australia have used the leaves to wrap fish for steaming and it has pink rhizome roots that are edible, similar to traditional ginger – Zingiber officinale – which is in the same family.

 Likely fire retardant.
 Can likely regenerate easily from rhizomes after fire but unlikely to be in habitats exposed to fire.